TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Method

+To address the knowledge gaps in clinical text, we propose a dynamic multi-source knowledge matching module that integrates relevant knowledge from external sources to enrich ICD code representations, particularly for rare or ambiguous cases.

+\paragraph{Code Synonyms from UMLS} We enhance ICD code descriptions by extracting synonyms from the UMLS Metathesaurus via Concept Unique Identifiers (CUIs).
+Synonyms are preprocessed by removing special characters (except hyphens and parentheses) and conjunctions like ``and'' and ``or'' to reduce redundancy.
+These curated synonyms improve alignment between clinical text and ICD codes by providing medically relevant variations.

-\paragraph{Wikipedia Knowledge:}We supplement the knowledge base with additional information extracted from Wikipedia, which provides a rich repository of medical knowledge.
-For each ICD code, we gather relevant details such as synonyms, definitions, associated symptoms, and disease descriptions.
-This information not only broadens the semantic coverage of ICD codes but also introduces domain-specific context that may be missing from clinical notes.
-For example, Wikipedia descriptions often include layperson-friendly explanations and symptomatology, making them valuable for grounding ambiguous terms in real-world medical contexts.
+\paragraph{Wikipedia Knowledge} We incorporate additional context from Wikipedia, including synonyms, definitions, symptoms, and disease descriptions.
+Wikipedia’s detailed and layperson-friendly information helps expand the semantic coverage of ICD codes and ground ambiguous terms in real-world contexts.